minetest/minetest/doc/code_style_guidelines.md

 This is the coding style used for C/C++ code.
 Also see the Lua code style guidelines.

-The coding style is based on the <https://www.kernel.org/doc/html/latest/process/coding-style.html Linux kernel code style>.
+The coding style is based on the [Linux kernel code style](https://www.kernel.org/doc/html/latest/process/coding-style.html).
 Much of the existing code doesn't follow the current code style guidelines, do not try to replicate that.
 Use your best judgment for C++-specific syntax.

 Currently, the code uses C++14.
 Do not use features that depend on more recent versions.